Gold’s True Value Goes Beyond Its Price in Dollars

 Consider, the dollar’s value relative to other units of measure (other currencies or commodities like gold) comes from the simple market forces of supply and demand.
 Given the massive increase in supply, clearly there’s more than compensating demand worldwide – which we call “dollar strength.”

-Dollars are in demand right now, in a near-zero-interest-rate world, because Treasury bonds pay a yield greater than 0%.
-Today, that’s almost half as much as the current rate of inflation.
-Higher interest rates have, in the past, been correlated with stronger dollars.
+Dollars are in demand right now, in a near-zero-interest-rate world, because higher interest rates have, in the past, been correlated with stronger dollars.
 The dollar’s greatest strength in the last 50 years occurred in 1985, after four years of interest rates as high as 20%.
 (As a side note, today’s “strong” dollar is about 45% weaker than a 1985 dollar.)

 Let’s consider how much higher interest rates will go before inflation is contained.
 Recent estimates based on the Taylor Rule peg the ideal inflation-fighting interest rate between 6-7%.
-We’ve already seen stock and bond markets crumble with rates at just 3% – just imagine how much worse it could be.
+We’ve already seen the economy crumble with rates at just 3% – just imagine how much worse it could be.

 And were the Fed to actually hike rates to a level that’s sufficient to control inflation, could the U.S. afford to continue its trillion-dollar-a-year deficit spending?